mtdune/wordporter/README.md

 wordmove doctor # You all have to be successful.
 Please check below.
 ```

 movefile.yml file is in my-local-directory/wordpress/movefile.yml directory.
-You can edit it in local by your editor.
+You can edit it in local by your favorite editor.

 ```yaml:movefile.yml
 global: